GuopingJia/mysql-app/README.md

 ## Test MySQL database

-Under the folder *test*, there are a liss of scripts to populate some sample employees data records to the deployed MySQL database.
-There are other scripts to test the populated data.
+Under the folder *test*, there are a list of scripts to populate sample employees data records to the deployed MySQL database.
+There are also other scripts to test the populated data.
+Those scripts are grabbed from the GitHub repo *'test_db'* at https://github.com/datacharmer/test_db.git.

-Refer to the GitHub repo at https://github.com/datacharmer/test_db.git for the full scripts.
+Refer to this GitHub repo for the full scripts.